 Between surplus revenue and expenditure actuals, excluding funds obligated for one-time public safety and infrastructure purposes, there is \$3.3 million in total Measure A surplus funds in FY 17.
 It is recommended that these funds be reserved and appropriated in FY 18 to ensure that key Measure A infrastructure projects are not deferred from the original schedules.
-Measure A project budgets were based on preliminary engineering estimates; as detailed design has progressed, however, there have been several projects that are projected to exceed budget.
+Measure A project budgets were based on preliminary engineering estimates; as detailed design has progressed and economic conditions have driven construction costs up nationwide, however, there have been several projects that are projected to exceed budget.
 These surplus funds will help mitigate some of these cost overruns.
-Additionally, \$145,000 of this surplus is needed to administer Measure A, which is partially funded from expenditure savings in this area in FY 17.
+Additionally, funding for Jenni Rivera Park is being proposed using some of the MacArthur Park restroom funds allocated in Year 3 of the Measure A plan that is no longer being recommended at this time.
+Lastly, \$145,000 of this surplus is needed to administer Measure A, which is partially funded from expenditure savings in this area in FY 17.
+Table 3 below shows the proposed uses for the Measure A surplus funds.